JvanKatwijk/qt-dab/README.md

 Qt-DAB also supports input from
   * an rtl_tcp server connected to an RTLSDR device.
   *  a **spyServer** (both 8 bit and a 16 bit version), i.e. from AIRSpy devices and RTLSDR devices.
 Note that the AIRspyHF cannot handle the required samplerate.
+(Be aware that Qt-DAB processes the input with 2048000 Samples/second.
+Using the 16 bit version - 4 bytes per sample - requires a bandwidth of at least 8 M. I am using it with a wired connection between two laptops using the 8 bit version, using the WiFi is not likely to be successfull).

 ![6.9](/res/read_me/spy-server16-control.png?raw=true)